-All currently-enrolled Helena College students receive a printing quota.
-This quota may be used for standard 8.5" x 11" black and white prints only and covers printing in all computer labs, the Library and the East End Advising Center.
-Color printing is available in the Library at a charge \$.25 cents/page and is not included in the quota.
-The amount of your quota per semester is 400 single sided pages for the semester in which students are enrolled (\$.05 cents/copy for a total value of \$20).
-If students exhaust their quota, they will no longer be able to print, until they purchase more credit.
-The quota has no cash value; there are no refunds or transfers to other students for unused quotas.
+Learning Hub, paid in cash or with a card).
+Black and white printing is available in all computer labs, the Library Learning Hub, and the East End Advising Center.
+Color printing is available in the Library Learning Hub.
+Students may print wirelessly from their devices by signing into Web Print on the Student Portal.
+If students exhaust their quota, they may purchase more credit at the Cashier.
+The \$20.00 print quota has no cash value; there are no refunds or transfers to other students for unused quotas.
+Unused quotas or purchased credit will not roll over to the next semester.
 Quotas are made available at the start of each semester cycle and students receive quotas each year according to the following schedule:

-Period: Dates: Quota Cycle 1 Fall Semester through December 31 Quota Cycle 2 Spring Semester through May 20 Ouota Cycle 3 Summer Semester through August 20
+Quota Cycle 1 Fall Semester through December 31 Quota Cycle 2 Spring Semester through May 20 Quota Cycle 3 Summer Semester through August 20 Period: Dates:

-At the end of the quota period, any remaining prints available are NOT carried over to the next semester.
+Quota Cycle 1

+Ouota Cycle 3 Quota Cycle 2

+Quota Cycle 3

 Upon complete withdrawal from courses, graduation, or re-admission after a break in enrollment, students' quota will be deleted regardless of the remaining balance.
-Students may obtain additional prints beyond the quota limit by purchasing additional printing in the bookstore at the Donaldson campus, or the parts department at the Airport campus.